ysthakur/CMSC417-Notes/content/Circuit switching.md

   - This is a deal-breaker
 - Circuit segment idle if there is not enough data

-So this is not appropriate for the Internet
+So this is not appropriate for the Internet - we use [Packet switching](Packet%20switching.md) instead

 ![circuit switching](img/circuit%20switching.png)